OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/index.rst

 Scipy
 +++++

-If you have Scipy_ installed at your system level, it will be available in your environments.
+If you have Scipy_ installed at your system level, it will be available in your conda/ virtualenv environments.
 However, you can also choose to install Scipy into your environment if for any reason you don't want it in your system level, or if you have an older version at system level that you don't want to mess with.